 A study performed by the McKinsey Global Institute mentioned that business intelligence and big data applications could save organizations up to $450 billion/year in the US alone.
 BI-enable software is smart enough to identify underused services from the most profitable ones, therefore enabling a hospital, for example, to change its strategy so as to bring added value when caring for patients.

 Bringing down barriers to analytics adoption

 Most barriers linked to analytics adoption in healthcare are organizational.
 There are still companies that don’t believe in sharing information, not to mention that lack of understanding about the way data is used and analyzed dominates even the most experienced healthcare facilities.
-Lack of skill among employees is yet another barrier that can only be taken down if the business model is shifted on to a digital-oriented strategy.
+Lack of skill among employees is yet another barrier that can only be taken down if the business model is shifted to a digital-oriented strategy.
 Integration is fundamental but training among the staff is just as important.

 IBM’s supercomputer Watson is a great example of analytics done right.
-Watson’s ability to analyze context and meaning of the human language, as well as process outstanding amounts of data has helped Mayo Clinic successfully complete its clinical trial matching project, advance cancer treatment and research, as well as improve patient health outcomes.
-Another example is Dekalb Medical that leveraged IBM’s CareDiscovery solution to reduce patient complications by 58%, save an average of 55 lives per year, and ultimately help the company save over $12 million.
+Watson’s ability to analyze the context and meaning of the human language, as well as process outstanding amounts of data has helped Mayo Clinic successfully complete its clinical trial matching project, advance cancer treatment, and research, as well as improve patient health outcomes.
+Another example is Dekalb Medical which leveraged IBM’s CareDiscovery solution to reduce patient complications by 58%, save an average of 55 lives per year, and ultimately help the company save over $12 million.

 Driving action to deliver value

 Unless health organizations act upon the opportunities provided by advanced analytics, value cannot be delivered.
 The key to a good outcome is to make new insights act as a catalyst for upper management to take action.
 Integrating small, action-based analytics into fundamental business processes is a great start.
 Move up the digital transformation ladder with proper training for your company’s personnel, and little by little improvements will be made visible.